stclib/STC/docs/coroutine_api.md

                                                                     // Handling of error is required in a cco_finalize:, else it will abort(). cco_throw(cco_CANCEL, info=0);                      // Cancel the current task.
 Handling is NOT required, but it can
-                                                                    // optionally be aborted by cco_recover to stop propagation. bool            cco_state(int errcode);                             // True if errcode is issued.
+                                                                    // optionally be aborted by cco_recover to stop propagation. int             cco_error();                                        // Return current error code.
 To be used in a cco_finalize: section. cco_recover;                                        // Recover from a cco_throw() or cancellation upstream.
 Resumes from
-                                                                    // the suspend point in the current task and calls cco_clear_err(). cco_err_t       cco_err();                                          // Get error object created from cco_throw(error) call. void            cco_clear_err();                                    // Clear current fiber error state.
-To be used in cco_finalize section.
+                                                                    // the suspend point in the current task and calls cco_clear_error(). void            cco_clear_error();                                  // Clear current fiber error state.
+To be used in cco_finalize section. cco_err_t       cco_err();                                          // Get error object created from cco_throw(error) call.
 ```

 #### Awaiting Tasks and Waitgroups